“`html

 What AVI’s ESL Support Actually Looks Like

 “We welcome everyone” is something any school can say.
 What matters is what that actually looks like in practice.
-At AVI Career Training, ESL support is built into the daily structure of the school — not added as an afterthought.
+At AVI Career Training, ESL support (NO FINANCIAL AID FOR THIS PROGRAM) is built into the daily structure of the school — not added as an afterthought.

 Bilingual Staff and Instructors